 Winter took its sweet time coming along this year, but come it did, all snowy and blustery and cold.

 And according to the 5-day forecast, it's about to get even colder.
 Like, the kind of cold that will have me seriously considering quitting my job so I can move to Mexico for the next few months.

 But since that's not an option, I'm sticking with some serious comfort food therapy instead, starting with a big batch of slow-braised short ribs.

-To get really amazing braised short ribs, you want to choose richly marbled meat, which is one of reasons I love Ontario Corn Fed Beef for this dish.
-All that lovely fat will keep the meat tender and moist, for that wonderfully comforting melt-in-your-mouth texture that a proper braise should have.
+The trick to making really amazing braised short ribs is to choose richly marbled meat.
+That's one of reasons I love Ontario Corn Fed Beef for this dish.
+All that lovely fat keeps the meat tender and moist, giving it that wonderfully comforting melt-in-your-mouth texture that a proper braise should have.